azuredevcollege/trainingdays/day3/challenges/01-challenge-cosmosdb.md

 ![create a customer item](./images/cosmosdb/createcustomer.png)

-Once you created the *Customer Item* the Azure Function gets triggered and we will see the item in the break point which we set earlier:
+Once you created the *customer item* the Azure Function gets triggered and we will see the item in the break point which we set earlier:

 ![Breakpoint](./images/cosmosdb/Breakpointchangefeed.png)

-As final result we will see the *Customer Item* as the country is France in the *Customer View Container*:
+As final result we will see the *customer item* as the country is France in the `customerView` Container:

 ![CustomerView](./images/cosmosdb/customerviewresult.png)

-What have we learned so far?
+### What have we learned so far?

-We either added a *Customer View* Container via Portal or via bicep file.
-In addition we ran the Azure Function Code (locally) to listen to every change on the customer collection where we added a *french Customer Item* and replicated the *Customer Item* to the customerView collection.
+We learned about the change feed, when to use it and what APIs are supported.
+Further Azure Function bindings are a simple way to track to the changes which occured in the CosmosDB.
+And in the handson part we either added a `customerView` Container via Portal or via bicep file.
+In addition we ran the Azure Function Code (locally) to listen to every change on the customer collection where we added a french *customer item* and replicated the *customer item* to the `customerView` collection.

 **Optional**:

-If you want more you can deploy the third bicep file using this command and use day2 as your *cheat sheet* of how to deploy the code towards the Azure Function Service.
+If you want more, you can deploy the third bicep *function.bicep* file using this command and use day2 as your *cheat sheet* of how to deploy the code towards the Azure Function Service.

 ```
 az deployment group create -g rg-cosmos-challenge --template-file function.bicep
 ```

+For using Cosmos DB in production monitoring is essential which will be focused on in the next section.

 ## Monitor Cosmos DB